CJFEdu/allmitools/README.md

 The output format is determined by the tool's configuration and can be influenced by the client's Accept header.

+## Template Rendering

+The server uses Go's html/template package for rendering HTML pages.
+The template system includes:

+1. **Template Manager** - Handles loading and rendering of templates
+2. **Content Negotiation** - Automatically detects the client's preferred content type and responds accordingly
+3. **Template Structure**:
+   - Base layout template with common elements (header, footer, styles)
+   - Page-specific templates for homepage, documentation, and tools
+   - Error templates (e.g., 404 Not Found)

+All handlers support both HTML and JSON responses based on the client's Accept header, making the server suitable for both browser-based usage and API integration.

 ## Testing

 ### Running Tests